vmware-archive/vsphere-automation-sdk-.net/README.md

 Certain APIs and samples that are introduced in 6.5 release, such as vCenter, Virtual Machine and Appliance Management.

 ## Quick Start Guide
 This document will walk you through getting up and running with the .NET SDK Samples.
-Prior to running the samples you will need to setup a vCenter test environment and install maven, the following steps will take you through this process.
+Prior to running the samples you will need to setup a vCenter test environment and install nuget, the following steps will take you through this process.
-Before you can run the SDK samples we'll need to walk you through the following steps:

-1. Setting up maven
+1. Setting up build environment
 2. Setting up a vSphere test environment

 ### Setting up build environment